-- On the master PC: in 3ds Max, go to Render Setup > System > Distributed Rendering, enable DR and press "Search LAN"
+- On the master PC: in 3ds Max, go to Render Setup > System > Distributed Rendering, tick the "Enable" checkbox, and press "Search LAN"

 - On the master PC: wait for the addresses or names of your slave PCs to appear on the list (or enter their network names or IPs manually via the "Add" button at the bottom)

 - On the master PC: start rendering

-- On all slaves: another 3ds Max instance should appear after some time (minimized, so you won't be able to see its UI or the VFB), then it should start rendering your scene, and sending rendered data to the master PC based on "Synchronization interval" time specified in the DR rollout on the master.
+- On all slaves: a new 3ds Max instance should appear after some time (minimized, so you won't be able to see its UI or the VFB), then it should start rendering your scene, and sending rendered data to the master PC based on "Synchronization interval" time specified in the DR rollout on the master.

 - On master PC: you can see Distributed Rendering information in the DR tab of the Corona VFB

 Note: you can also check "Search LAN during render" option in the DR rollout on the master PC to make Corona search for any machines with the DrServer application running and automatically add them to the rendering even after it has already started.
 As a result, any machines where the DrServer application was launched at some point during rendering will join, and any machines where the rendering was interrupted due to an error or user intervention will be able to re-join the rendering again.

 Distributed Rendering Troubleshooting

 For known solutions to problems with Distributed Rendering please refer to our Distributed Rendering Troubleshooting Section.

 Note: the error messaging system will catch the known issues, and warn the user about any detected problems.
 This is often helpful for troubleshooting.